-Leakage is reported as a post-maximum likelihood estimation (MLE) weighted average MI/day over the year.
-The MLE technique is used to distribute the volume of any unaccounted for water in the water balance calculation.

-Unaccounted for water occurs when the distribution input and the sum of the components of the water balance do not reconcile.
-To reconcile the water balance, the MLE method is used to distribute the unaccounted-for water according to the uncertainty in the components of the water balance.
+Maximum likelihood estimation (MLE): technique used to distribute the volume of any unaccounted for water in the water balance calculation.
+The water balance discrepancy occurs when the distribution input and the sum of the components of the water balance do not reconcile.
+To reconcile the water balance, the MLE method is used to distribute the water balance discrepancy according to the uncertainty in the components of the water balance.
+For the MLE component, any deviations from the Ofwat Reporting Guidance, are outlined in our Compliance Document.